 The entrance of KSW has zoned bench and lounge seating, plants, bright colours and power.

 In 32L there are a number of break out spaces located throughout the basement, lower ground and ground floors which can be used by students to work or meet socially and relax.

 MAR has lots of informal study spaces on the ground floor and levels 1 and 2,with an array of furniture types to enable group and individual working, all with charging facilities.

 NAB offers several high quality spaces for informal study and social interaction.More soft seating can be found in the lower ground lobby and on the two mezzanine levels.

-- Find Recharge spaces with warm lighting, power and wifi on the ground, first, second and third floor at the rear of OLD.
+Find Recharge spaces with warm lighting, power and WiFi on the ground,1st, 2nd and 3rd floor at the rear of OLD.